fentbuscoding/codinh/README.md

 # Epic Button Speedrun Challenge

 This is an interactive multi-user button clicking game built with Flask and Socket.IO where users can compete to click a button as fast as possible.
-All clicks are synchronized in real-time across all connected users!
+All clicks are synchronized in real-time across all connected users and persist even when the server restarts!

 ## Setup and Running